kineticsquid/pass-docker/README.md

 ### Deposit-related variables

 - DSPACE_BASEURI: The baseURI (protocol, host, port) of the DSpace instance to deposit into (default: `http://pass.local:8181`)
-- DSPACE_USERNAME: DSpace username
+- DSPACE_USERNAME: SWORD DSpace username
-- DSPACE_PASSWORD: DSpace password
+- DSPACE_PASSWORD: SWORD DSpace password
 - DSPACE_COLLECTION_HANDLE:  Handle of the collection to deposit into (default: `123456789/2`)

+- DEPOSIT_SERVICES_DEBUG_PORT: the port that Deposit Services will listen to for the purposes of attaching a Java debugger (this env var may not work)
+- PASS_DEPOSIT_QUEUE_SUBMISSION_NAME: the name of the queue (managed by the ActiveMQ container) that emits messages relating to `Submission` resources
+- PASS_DEPOSIT_QUEUE_DEPOSIT_NAME: the name of the queue (managed by the ActiveMQ container) that emits messages relating to `Deposit` resources

+A [full](https://github.com/OA-PASS/deposit-services#production-configuration-variables) listing of supported variables for Deposit Services are found [here](https://github.com/OA-PASS/deposit-services#production-configuration-variables).

 ### Postgres-related variables